Teacher Information about ACES

 3. Hover at the bottom of the yellow marker that appears on the map

-4. If the ‘current data zone’ box on the right of the screen states ‘Quintile 1’ or ‘Quintile 2’ then they are eligible to register with the project.
+4. If the ‘current data zone’ box on the right of the screen states ‘Quintile 1’ or ‘Quintile 2’ then you are eligible to register with the project.

 Estranged

-Estranged students are usually without the financial or emotional support of their family due to a breakdown in the relationship.
+Estranged young people are without the financial or emotional support of their family due to a breakdown in the relationship.

-If you are unsure whether a pupil your work with meets our criteria, please contact us directly and we will happily help you.
+If you are unsure whether your learners meet any of our criteria, please contact us directly and we will happily help you.

 1. Pupils will need to register first